Telecom Site Mapping

 How do spectrum constraints impact site planning?

-Spectrum availability defines how much capacity a site can serve.
-While PopEx doesn't model frequencies directly, it helps operators prioritize high-demand areas where spectrum allocation will have the greatest impact.
+Spectrum availability, in telecom site mapping campaigns, defines how much capacity a site can serve.
+While PopEx doesn't model frequencies directly, it helps operators allocate appropriate infrastructure to high-demand areas using high-resolution population density grids.

 What about backhaul or fiber availability?

 Reliable backhaul is critical.
-Use POIs and imported infrastructure data to evaluate proximity to fiber corridors or microwave links.
+Telecom site mapping campaigns integrate POIs and imported infrastructure data to evaluate proximity to fiber corridors or microwave links.

 Can PopEx account for co-location or leasing agreements?

 Yes.
-Import existing tower inventories, then model trade areas with overlap to simulate co-location and reduce capital costs.
+PopEx supports telecom site mapping campaigns through the import of existing tower inventories, then model trade areas with overlap to simulate co-location and reduce capital costs.

 How do small-cell siting and municipal rules factor in?